 The British Royals have been a fertile subject for movies since the dawn of cinema.

-Now that we’ve finished watching the new season of Netflix’s The Crown, we’ve picked out 12 of the best ever films with a Royal family focus, listed here in alphabetical order:
+While we wait for the new season of Netflix’s The Crown, we’ve picked out 12 of the best ever films with a Royal family focus, listed here in alphabetical order:

 The first of Australian actress Cate Blanchett’s two movies as the titular queen, this 1998 biographical film dramatises the early years of Queen Elizabeth I of England’s reign.